k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/00_hardware_requirements_for_POV.md

 <p><strong>Disk Space</strong></p>
 </td>
 <td style="width: 446px;">
-<p>For application data, at least 200 GB free disk space is recommended.</p>
+<p>A minimum of 200 GB of free disk space is recommended for application data.</p>
-<p>Depends on the project scope and retention requirements.
-Disk space should be increased.</p>
+<p>Additional storage should be allocated based on project scope and retention requirements.</p>
 </td>
 </tr>
 <tr>